Rule items

 This is, in order to perform the rule action, the criteria need to be evaluated first and return True (i.e., fulfill the required value or state).

-To better understand this, see examples of criteria.
-See also complete examples of rules.
+See complete examples of rules.

-9. Save.
+6. Save.

 Pay attention to the Warnings column of the Rules section as it may offer detailed information regarding issues encountered while running the rules.